mattdton/Somatic-shortV-nf/README.md

 Please be aware that as of October 2023, NCI Gadi HPC queues do not have external network access.
 This means you will not be able to pull the workflow code base or containers if you submit your nextflow run command as a job on any of the standard job queues.
 NCI currently recommends you run your Nextflow head job either in a GNU screen or tmux session from the login node or submit it as a job to the copyq.

-The NCI Gadi config currently runs all tasks apart from the rehead processes on the normal queue.
+The NCI Gadi config currently runs all tasks on the normal queue.
 This config uses the `--gadi-account` flag to assign a project code to all task job submissions for billing purposes.
 The version of Nextflow installed on Gadi has been modified to make it easier to specify resource options for jobs submitted to the cluster.
 See NCI's [Gadi user guide](https://opus.nci.org.au/display/DAE/Nextflow) for more details.

 Please use the PBS script `PBS_gadi_runPipeline.sh` present in the main `Somatic-shortV-nf/` directory for testing the pipeline with test datasets.